by Ricker Winsor – “Honey, I am going fishing.” No answer.

 Soon the nights would get cold, the geese would fly, the frost would kill what remained in the garden, and a long winter would set in and take control.

 In half an hour he reached the pond and pulled the canoe down and over to the shore line.
 One push of a long leg got the canoe moving forward.
 The canoe went out straight, smooth, like it knew what it was supposed to do.
 Coasting forward, he picked up the paddle and turned the canoe toward the inlet flowing out from an alder thicket, a deep strong current feeding the lake.
 He moved the canoe into a good place away from the strongest current but where the water was still moving, and threw out the small bell-shaped anchor.
-As he got ready to bait the hooks on two rods and wait for the white perch to start finning, moving in schools as they often did in the evening, he noticed a swirl fifty feet away and then a head appear, an otter.
+As he got ready to bait the hooks on two rods and wait for the white perch to start finning, moving in schools as they often did in the evening, he noticed a swirl fifty feet away, and then a head appeared, an otter.

 Nothing looks quite like an otter.
 Beavers swim and so do mink, but otters are in a different class altogether, smarter, faster, and better looking.
 Their long whiskers and round muzzle give them a lot of personality.
 A strong tail and webbed feet move them effortlessly through the water.